zsoltibaba37/mkrepo/README.md

 #### Installation

-No need install this script.
+You do not have to install it.

 #### Files